ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-6-1.md

-Chapter 6: Improving Meeting Communication - Developing Effective Communication Strategies for Meetings
+Developing Effective Communication Strategies for Meetings
 =======================================================================================================

 Effective communication is key to running successful and productive meetings.
 In this chapter, we'll explore strategies for improving communication in meetings, from setting clear objectives to managing group dynamics.